 We'd love to keep in touch about news, events and how you can get involved.
 To hear from us, please sign up below.

-We raise awareness of breast cancer through our Public Health talks programme.
-Our team of trained Public Health volunteers deliver talks, helping us spread our key messages on early detection and prevention, championing our work in communities across the UK.
+We raise awareness of breast cancer through our public health talks programme.
+Our team of trained public health volunteers deliver talks, helping us spread our key messages on early detection and prevention in communities across the UK.

 We know our talks help raise awareness of breast cancer, give people the confidence to check themselves regularly and recognise any new and unusual changes that should get checked by their GP.

 To anyone considering booking a Public Health talk, I’d say absolutely do it.
 You may think you already know about breast cancer, especially if you’re a woman, but there will definitely be some surprises.